 values have risen in neighborhoods where PHA demolished high-rises

-the development of 55 new units and treatment of the potter's field
+high-rise, the development of 55 new units, and the treatment of

-will improve the aesthetics of the neighborhood.
-Community members
+the potter's field has improved the aesthetics of the neighborhood.

-will also have access to the new community space at Queen
+Community members will also have access to the new community space

 - What services does PHA offer to residents?